openmc-dev/openmc/docs/source/methods/physics.rst

 inelastic scattering since fission results in secondary neutrons in the exit channel.
 Other absorption reactions like :math:`(n,\gamma)` or :math:`(n,\alpha)`, on the contrary, produce no neutrons.
-There are a few other idiosyncracies in treating fission.
+There are a few other idiosyncrasies in treating fission.
 In a criticality calculation, secondary neutrons from fission are only "banked" for use in the next generation rather than being tracked as secondary neutrons from elastic and inelastic scattering would be.
 On top of this, fission is sometimes broken into first-chance fission,